spress-add-ons/Clean-blog-theme/README.md

 of images must be located at `./src/content/assets/img` folder and the image may has the dimentions `100x100 px`.

-At the `thumb_img` key of each post you set the name of the image file:
+At the `thumb_img` key you can set the name of the image file like this:

 ```yaml
 thumb_img: spress.png